 Note that all the offline views are routed topic/index.gsp.
 Also the offline specify the specific partial after the hash.

 The fallback can also be used for another reason.
-For example, the server would render "/myphotos" and "/mphotos/" the same, but the browser does not recognizes the two URLs as the same.
+For example, the server would render "/ngphotos" and "/ngphotos/" the same, but the browser does not recognizes the two URLs as the same.
 Caching one version of the two URLs will not insure that the other URL will be render when the browser is pointed to it.
 A trick is required to insure that one version is cached and the other fallbacks to the cached version.
 The fallback section list the two as pairs, for example:

 FALLBACK: